 Portland, Oregon is a great city for all things recreational and food, so we definitely enjoyed our time there.
 There’s an unending amount of great restaurants, things to see, and things to do.
 The Mountain Hardware flagship store is in Portland.
 I have such a weakness for outdoor stores, so of course we went; hours passed, clothes were bought, and the rest is history.

 It all began with a coffee-table book.
-We were shopping in Calgary (I’m guessing it was for kitchen stuff), and at some point I noticed Tyler had drifted into the book section.
+We were shopping in Calgary (I’m guessing it was for kitchen stuff), and at some point I noticed Tyler had drifted into the travel book section.
 I found him sitting on the floor paging through a book with the natural wonders of the world in it.
 Pretty soon I was sitting on the floor too, captivated by all the neat places to go and see.
-The John Day Fossil Beds were listed in the book, and that got the ball rolling for the whole Oregon trip.
+The John Day Fossil Beds were listed in the book, with pictures of the Painted Hills, and that got the ball rolling for the whole Oregon trip.

 As we headed south toward Newport we said goodbye to the last of the sun rays.
 In the morning, we were lucky enough to catch a bit of sun for our walk on the beach.
 Even though our Newport days were foggy, it was definitely our favorite coastal town in Oregon.
 Although, it should be said that we may be partial due to the fact that we discovered two excellent restaurants.
 I tend to be enthusiastic about anywhere with good eats.